GLP-1 Side Effects

 Medical disclaimer below

 Yes — GLP-1 medications including Ozempic, Wegovy, Mounjaro, and Zepbound are linked to reductions in bone mineral density.
-Multiple studies now confirm this.
-But the bone loss appears to be driven primarily by the rapid weight loss, not a direct toxic effect of the drug.
-That distinction matters enormously, because it means the same strategies that protect muscle during GLP-1 therapy — resistance training, adequate protein, calcium and vitamin D — also protect bone.
+Multiple studies confirm this.
+But the bone loss appears to be driven primarily by the rapid weight loss, not a direct pharmacological effect of the drug.
+That distinction matters enormously: it means the same strategies that protect muscle during GLP-1 therapy — resistance training, adequate protein, calcium and vitamin D — also protect bone.
 The risk is real and worth taking seriously.
-It is also preventable.
+It is also largely preventable.

 Who is most at risk